ADU Housing Laws and Regulations in Texas

 • The growing interest in ADUs reflects the shifting needs of Texas homeowners.

-Understanding Accessory Dwelling Units in Texas
+Understanding accessory dwelling units in Texas

-An Accessory Dwelling Unit (ADU) in Texas signifies a compact, self-contained residential space situated on the same lot as a primary dwelling.
-It should include necessary living facilities, such as a habitable space, a complete bathroom, and a kitchen area with a sink or dishwasher outside the bathroom.
-This clear-cut definition helps Texas homeowners understand the basic requirements they must meet to fit within the Texas ADU regulations.
+In Texas, an ADU is a compact, self-contained residential space on the same lot as a primary dwelling.
+It must include the basics for habitation: a livable area, a full bathroom, and a kitchen area with a sink or dishwasher located outside the bathroom.
+That definition sets the floor for what qualifies under Texas ADU regulations.

-Recent Changes to ADU Development in Austin
+Recent changes to ADU development in Austin

-Current Zoning Implications for ADUs in Texas Cities
+Current zoning implications for ADUs in Texas cities

 • Promoting property rights and uniform housing solutions